NVSRahul/URLSafeCheckBot/README.md

-To run Dig in any server or codespace sudo apt update sudo apt install dnsutils -y
+To run Dig in any server or codespace sudo apt update sudo apt install dnsutils -yt

 To install chrome in codespace or server use wget https://dl.google.com/linux/direct/google-chrome-stable_current_amd64.deb